 This document describes what HTTP cookies are and what the difference is between session cookies and persistent cookies.

 The data is sent from the web server in the form of an HTTP header called "Set-Cookie".
-The browser sends the cookie back to te server in an HTTP header called "Cookie".
+The browser sends the cookie back to the server in an HTTP header called "Cookie".

-The following is an example of what an HTTP cookie transaction may look like:
+Here is an example of what an HTTP cookie transaction might look like:

 HTTP GET from the client:

-In the above sample transaction, the web server told the client to create the cookie "first.lastname".
-The next time the client requests an object from this domain it sends the cookie wihin the request.
-This illustrates how a web server may be able to recall certain information such as user logins.
+In the sample transaction, the web server told the client to create the cookie "first.lastname".
+The next time the client requests an object from this domain it sends the cookie with the request.
+This illustrates how a web server might be able to recall certain information such as user logins.

-There are several different fields a cookie can contain, seperated by semicolons.
-Definitions are below:
+There are several different fields a cookie can contain, separated by semicolons.
+The definitions are:

 expires="Wdy, DD-Mon-YYYY HH:MM:SS GMT"